 What Is A Primary Carer: Rights

-There are certain rights that they are entitled to which enable them to provide care for the child efficiently.
+There are certain rights that they are entitled to enable them to provide care for the child efficiently.
 This is an important point to know when reading up about ‘what is a primary carer.’

 Essentially, primary carers can receive provisions like parenting payments which are income support payments.
 These payments enable them to take care of young children, while also encouraging them to increase participation in workforce.